O. L. Anderson

 O. L. Anderson (September 28, 1930 – October 25, 2022) was an American politician.
 He served as a Republican member of the South Dakota House of Representatives.

 Life and career

 Anderson attended Beresford High School and St. Olaf College.
 He served in the United States Army during the Korean War.

-In 1971, Anderson was elected to the South Dakota House of Representatives, serving until 1980.
+Anderson served in the South Dakota House of Representatives from 1971 to 1980.

 Anderson died in October 2022, at the age of 92.